napier-group6-sem/devops/README.md

 #### Commands to paste into Terminal:

 + mvn package -DskipTests
-+ docker compose up --build
++ docker compose run --rm -it app

 Make sure your Docker Desktop is running!